 We ask that you keep and turn up on time for appointments made on your behalf either here or elsewhere within the health service.
 Please give adequate notice if you are unable to do so.

-To reduce the number of wasted appointments through failure to attend, and to minimise the effect of running late on other patients and our clinicians, we have a policy for missed appointments and lateness.
-We take these issues very seriously.
-Please let us know if you have difficulty communicating with us or attending appointments.
-If you repeatedly fail to attend without letting us know or are repeatedly late for your appointment, we will raise this formally with you and as a result you may be removed from our list and have to find an alternative practice.
+To reduce the number of wasted appointments through failure to attend and to minimise the effect of running late on other patients and our clinicians, we have a policy for missed appointments and lateness.
+We take these issues very seriously and for repeat offenders we will raise this formally with you and as a result you may be removed from our list.

-We are here to help you and our aim is to be as polite and helpful as possible.
-If you consider that you have been treated unfairly or inappropriately please ask the reception staff to contact a member of the management team who will be happy to address your concerns.
+We are here to help you and our aim is to be as polite, helpful and sensitive to individual needs and circumstances as possible.
+If you consider that you have been treated unfairly or inappropriately please let us know so that we can address your concerns.

 Our approach to consent can be found in our leaflet "Consent" which can be downloaded by clicking the link here - Consent Leaflet